CofficLab/Build-a-Website-with-Laravel/3-api.md

 - What if the user makes 10,000 requests in 1 second

-- Is there a limit on request freque
+- Is there a limit on request frequency

 ### Attentions

 * You should create a **README.md** file